 Faculty nominations are based on high ATAR scores and are submitted only by faculties that are typically under-represented in the program.
 Faculties should not be contacted regarding nominations.

 If you're eligible, we'll email your invitation in February, with details on how to apply for the program.

 |Tuesday 18 February||5pm||Invitations open for eligible students to either accept an offer to join the program or apply for a place in the program|

 |Friday 21 February||5pm||Applications close|

 As an applicant, you're encouraged to reserve all program data in your calendar at the time of application because you'll be expected to attend all program events if you're offered a place in the program.

 Contact for enquiries

 "Monash Minds was an excellent experience in more ways than one.
-The wide variety of speakers, who presented to us, from business tycoons to psychologists and leading doctors, ensured that we would be inspired, regardless of our interests or area of study.
-We were able to gain a wide perspective on leadership, problem solving, and taking initiative.
-For me, it was also great to meet a range of like-minded students, which was especially helpful coming into first year of university."
+The wide variety of speakers who presented to us, from business tycoons to psychologists and leading doctors, ensured that we would be inspired - regardless of our interest or area of study."

-Krita Sridharan (Bachelor of Medicine and Bachelor of Surgery (Honours))
+Bachelor of Medicine and Bachelor of Surgery (Honours)